A work for two vocalists, harpsichord and koto, for Tokyo-based harpsichordist Michiyo Honma.

 Shakuhachi virtuoso Shawn Head and Vayo will perform improvisation concerts in Houston and at Illinois Wesleyan University during the 2018-19 season.

-In the fall of 2019, harpsichordist Michiyo Honma‘s Tokyo concert will include the world premiere of a composition by Vayo for voice, koto and harpsichord, on poetry by Kijima Hajime.
+In the fall of 2019, harpsichordist Michiyo Honma‘s Tokyo concert will include the world premiere of a composition by Vayo for two vocalists, koto and harpsichord.

 Ensemble GNU performed Vayo’s Poem during their November concert in Rio de Janeiro.